sandeepkasaragod/RAGE-workshop/day4/running_bioinfo_pipeline.md

 been live demultiplexed i.e. during the run MinKNOW separated the reads into barcode folders.

-The fastq files are in the location `shared-team/sequence_data/fastq_pass`.
+The fastq files are in the location:
+`shared-team/sequence_data/fastq_pass`

 ------------------------------------------------------------------------